mkwm/vcopernicus/README.md

 ```

 ###### VirtualBox VM
-You can easily connect your virtual machine serial port to UNIX socket outside:

 1. Open your VM settings
 2. Choose "Serial Ports"
 3. Select "Port 1" tab (or "Port 2", if you need...)